gregscharf/RTFM-Redox/README.md

 - [ ] Update the database with newer commands for things like Bloodhound,Rubeus,Crackmapexec,Chisel,SSHuttle, various potato attacks, etc.
 - [ ] Add search capability for text based/markdown notes.
     - Root directory for notes will be supplied in a CLI variable.
+- [ ] Termion screen refresh on MAC ARM causes screen to flicker with arrowing through commands.
+- [ ] Display command's comment and any other info after it has been selected.